At Pieper Veterinary, the health and safety of your pets is our top priority.

 Current Hospital Policies

-- All clients are asked to please wear a mask or other facial covering over your nose and mouth when visiting any of our hospitals for any reason.
+- All clients are asked to wear a mask or other facial covering over your nose and mouth when visiting any of our hospitals, regardless of vaccination status.

-- Visits to update vaccines, including puppy visits, sick visits (illness and injury), and routine procedures (dental cleanings, spays and neuters) are available at all of our primary care locations.
-These may be booked out several weeks due to high demand.
+- Primary care visits and procedures (vaccines, annual exams, spays/neuters) may be booked out several weeks due to high demand.
 Please see "Pieper Hospitals" below for any schedule or hours changes.

 - In-hospital visiting of patients will be reduced and approved on a case-by-case basis.
 Please speak with your attending doctor before coming in to visit your pet.